-Linen comes from one of the purest, pathogen-resistant fibers on Earth - Flax.
-This is primarily because of its distinctive moisture-retention properties of Flax.
-Hence, linen fabric can absorb up to 20% dampness without getting wet.
+Linen comes from one of the purest, pathogen-resistant cellulose based fibers on Earth .
+This is primarily because of its distinctive moisture-retention properties of the Flax plant.
+Linen fabric can absorb up to 20% dampness without getting wet.
 This prevents bacterial growth and makes linen bedding healthier and more long-lasting than any other options you may have.

 The Flax plant is naturally hypoallergenic, making linen anti-allergen as well.
 Historically, linen is the only natural skin-friendly fiber which is why it is commonly used in hospitals as bandages.
 You can trace this all the way back to the Egyptians.

 Linen bedding is suitable for people living in hot, humid climates.
 It has a distinct ability to keep you warm in winter and cool in summer.
 This is due to the fact that because of the breathability of the woven fabric, Linen does not allow for air pockets, hot or cold to remain stuck under the covers.
 Better fabric breathability allows for your body temperature to regulate much quicker, leading to a faster, deeper more healthy sleep.
-Flax Linen bedding is best for children and people who have sensitive skin or suffer from skin diseases like emphazima, pseriosis and other inflammations of the skin because it calms rather then irritates.
+Flax Linen bedding is best for children and adults who have sensitive skin or suffer from skin diseases like emphazima, pseriosis and other inflammations of the skin because it calms rather then irritates.

 The cultivation of flax and its conversion into linen is a super environment-friendly process.
-Although it is laborious and time-consuming, and requires a very specific type of micro climate to grow long fiber flax that is used in bedding, farmers minimse the use of pesticides, fertilizers and even the amount of water as compared to the irrigation processes of other plants like cotton.
+Although it is laborious and time-consuming, and requires a very specific type of micro climate to grow long fiber flax that is used in bedding, farmers minimse the use of pesticides, fertilizers and even the amount of water as compared to the irrigation processes of other plants like for instance cotton.

 The flax plants are uprooted from the ground, harvested, and left in the field to soften.
 This exposes them to bacterial decomposition, naturally breaking down the woody portion of the plant and filtering out the remaining fiber.
 This fiber is then collected, rolled and stored in a safe shelter for a few months, where it continues to soften naturally.